Sanoviv Response to COVID-19

 Is it safe to travel?

 Generally, if proper precautions are followed, it’s safe to travel within the US and many other countries.
 However, each individual needs to make that determination based on their health situation and personal circumstances.
 We continue to have guests arriving and departing regularly.
 If you have questions, please contact our admissions department.
 We encourage you to study information provided by airlines and other transportation providers.
 Many are taking extra precautions to ensure your safety while traveling.
 If you choose to drive to San Diego, we can arrange to pick you up there.
-Please note that if you are traveling from, or through, an area of high infection, you will not be permitted to come to Sanoviv.

 What are the symptoms of COVID-19?